-When talking about ductile iron pipe in sewer applications, many times Induron’s Protecto 401TM comes to mind.
-Protecto 401 lining has often been the specified lining for ductile iron pipe is sewer applications more than 50 years.
+When talking about Ductile iron pipe in sewer applications, many times Induron’s Protecto 401TM comes to mind.
+Protecto 401 lining has often been the specified lining for Ductile iron pipe in sewer applications for more than 50 years.

 Common uses for Protecto 401 are for a sewer force main that may not be fully running, where trapped air may exist, where chemical resistance is required, or for abrasion resistance.
 There may be occasions in the field when patching of the Protecto 401 lining may be necessary.

 In this article, we will cover how to patch the area of pipe that has been damaged, either during the field cutting process or by improper handling.

 We will cover from the start of the process, “prepping” to the final step, “applying.”
 After reading this article you will have all the knowledge needed to complete an in-the-field patch using the Induron Protecto 401® Ductile Iron Sewer Pipe Lining Protecto Repair Kit.

 Pro Tip: Protecto 401 lining is for non-potable use ONLY.
 NEVER use Protecto 401 lining for a potable water line.

 Avoiding Patching in the First Place

 Before we cover the patching part of this article, lets talk about ways to prevent patching in the first place.